Opendoor Reviews

-If you’re looking for a hassle-free home sale, Opendoor — the nation’s leading iBuyer — offers a convenient solution.
-With Opendoor, you can get an offer within 48 hours of submitting some basic property information.
-Its service fee of 5% is about what you’d pay in realtor commissions, but your sale price will likely be lower and you’ll also be charged for repairs identified during the company’s inspection.
+If you’re looking for a hassle-free home sale, Opendoor — the nation's leading iBuyer — offers a convenient solution.
+With Opendoor, you can get an offer in just 24–48 hours and close in as little as 14 days.
+Its service fee of 5% is on par with realtor commissions — although your sale price will likely be lower than with an agent.
+You'll also be charged for repairs noted during the company's home inspection.

 Opendoor at a glance